JasonQSY/guardrail-washer-dashboard/README.md

 - Location (by GPS module)
 - Specific data with graph (unused finally)

-## Packages
+## Dependencies

-The website does not have a complete back-end.
+The website does not have an implemented back-end.
 It is actually front-end project for demonstration.
-Hence, I use `bower` to deal with all the required packages.
+Hence, I use `bower` to deal with all the dependencies.

 To install all the required packages, run
 ```